-Events: Celebrating Good Housing's first SDA Home in Sydney's Northern Beaches
+Events: Good Housing launches first home in the Northern Beaches

 People living with disabilities are being given the chance to move into their own dream home with the traditional ‘group housing’ model undergoing a ground-breaking transformation that showcases independent villas, ergonomic design and beautiful interiors.